BrianMargolis/shades/README.md

 `subscribe`s, waits for and acts open any `set`, and fires an `unsubscribe` on shutdown.

-### Optional but highly recommended

-You can experiment with `shades` by just running `shades -s` and `shades -c ...` in a terminal, but my recommendation is that you eventually daemonize both of these.

-This repo provides a TUI to automate this called `shades-daemonizer`, but it only supports Macs/`launchd` at the moment.
-To install the TUI, open up the `daemonizer` directory and run `go install`.
-Then run with a simple `shades-daemonizer` - you can re-run as needed to edit the configuration of the daemon.

 ## TODOs
 - [ ] turn the neovim stuff into a proper plugin